 - Over-Seeding/Interseeding Both terms can be defined as planting one or more cover crop species into an existing or established crop.
-Common uses that involve over-seeding or interseeding include: (1) over-seeding a grass and/ or legume cover crop into an existing stand of small grain at an appropriate time for the cover and germination, or (2) seeding a cover crop into an existing crop of corn or soybeans about the time of physiological maturity (leaves beginning to yellow) to get the cover crop started a few weeks earlier.
-Neither of these examples of over- seeding/ interseeding would interfere with harvest of the main crop. - 2.
+Common uses that involve over-seeding or interseeding include:

+(1) over-seeding a grass and/or legume cover crop into an existing stand of small grain at an appropriate time for the cover and germination, or (2) seeding a cover crop into an existing crop (e.g., corn or soybeans) at a time that will not impact the yield or harvest of the insured crop. - 2.
 Interplanted This involves multiple crop species grown together, with no distinct row pattern and does not permit separate agronomic maintenance or management.
 For RMA purposes, this means if a cover crop and cash crop are planted in a way that does not permit separate agronomic maintenance or management, then RMA will not insure the cash crop.
-This would also apply to cover crops if interplanted into the main crop and the cover crop interfered with the agronomic management and harvest of the main crop. - 3.
-Relay Cropping The practice of interseeding a second crop into the first crop well before it is harvested.
-The relay cropping strategy is used to enable production of a second crop in areas where time seeding the second crop following harvest of the first is considered inadequate for double cropping.
+This would also apply to cover crops if interplanted into the main crop and the cover crop interfered with the agronomic management and harvest of the main crop. - Relay Cropping The practice of interseeding a second crop into the first crop well before the first crop is harvested.
+The relay cropping strategy is used to enable production of a second crop in areas where time for seeding the second crop following harvest of the first is considered inadequate for double cropping.
 This is not considered a cover cropping practice, but a method of double cropping and may fall under the RMA 1st / 2nd crop rules. - 4.
-Double-Cropping RMA and NRCS term: Harvesting at least 2 crops from the same land in the same year.
+Double-Cropping RMA and NRCS term: Producing at least 2 crops for harvest from the same acreage in the same crop year.
 This does not include cover crops. - 5.
 Cover Crop Crops including grasses, legumes and forbs for seasonal cover and other conservation purposes.
-A cover crop managed and terminated according to these guidelines is not considered a "crop". - 6.
-Good Farming Practice RMA term The production methods utilized to produce the insured crop and allow it to make normal progress toward maturity and produce at least the yield used to determine the for late planted acreage, which are: (1) for conventional or sustainable farming practices, those generally recognized by agricultural experts for the area; or (2) for organic farming practices, those generally recognized by organic agricultural experts for the area or contained in the organic plan. - 7.
-Late Planting Period RMA term The period of time following the date considered as the final planting date for an insured crop.
-The late planting period may vary from a week up to a few weeks. - 8.
-Prevented Planting RMA term Failure to plant the insured crop by the final planting date designated in the Special Provisions for the insured crop in the county, or within any applicable late planting period, due to an insured cause of loss that is general to the surrounding area and that prevents other producers from planting acreage with similar characteristics. - Continuous Cropping RMA Term A practice of growing crops annually in a rainfall limited area (where summer fallow is also a practice).
+Cover crops are primarily used for erosion control, soil health improvement, and water quality improvement.
+A cover crop managed and terminated according to these guidelines is not considered a "crop" for crop insurance purposes.
+The cover crop may be terminated by natural causes such as frost, or intentionally terminated through chemical application, crimping, rolling, tillage, or cutting. - 6.
+Termination Termination means growth has ended. - Good Farming Practice RMA term The production methods utilized to produce the insured crop and allow it to make normal progress toward maturity and produce at least the yield used to determine the production guarantee or amount of insurance, including any adjustments for late planted acreage, which are:

+for conventional or sustainable farming practices, those generally recognized by agricultural experts for the area; or (2) for organic farming practices, those generally recognized by organic agricultural experts for the area or contained in the organic plan. - 8.
+Continuous Cropping RMA Term Any non-irrigated production practice that does not qualify as a summer fallow practice.